shawnmclean/Mandrill-dotnet/README.md

 ### .NET Core 5

-NetCore5 can be supported easily by replacing dependency on Flurl or when Flurl upgrades to Core.
+Currently looking into this or accepting help.

 ### .NET 4.5

-This wrapper uses [Flurl.Http](http://tmenier.github.io/Flurl/), which uses .NET 4.5.
+This wrapper uses async and await, hence the dependency on .NET 4.5.

 ###.NET 4